Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 started doing DB ChIP-seq or have you been doing it for some time?**

 Our group has been doing DB analyses for a while.
 However, these analyses have mostly been gene-orientated.
-We'd count reads into pre-defined intervals like the promoters or gene bodies and then test for whether these intervals were DB using the edgeR package.
+We would count reads into pre-defined intervals like the promoters or gene bodies and then test for whether these intervals were DB using the edgeR package.
 This type of analysis can be done very similarly for ChIP-seq as for RNA-seq.
 The csaw package is our first attempt at performing de novo DB analyses where the regions of interest are not known in advance.
 We wanted to be able to identify novel DNA elements like new enhancers or promoters